WINTER 100 MILE race

 Cut Offs:

 All runners must be finished by 11pm on Saturday December 7th.
-There are no cutoffs until mile 26 and then roughly every 15-20 miles after this.
-These are shown in the table above.
+There are no cutoffs until mile 26 and then at some of the aid stations after this as shown in the table above.
+We aren't overly strict on the cutoff times as we want everyone to finish so, please use these times as a rough guide.
+We will give you a bit of wiggle room but not too much.

 Pacers

-There are local residents nearby the aid station in Findon so crews must please be super quiet while parking and waiting for their runner.
+There are local residents nearby the aid station in Findon so crews, pacers and supporters must please be super quiet while parking and waiting for their runner and keep vehicle engines and lights turned off.

 Spectators & Crews